 - 1. To find io written by males, we query for: tok="io" & meta::sex="M".
 That reads as: a token with the contents io and the gender m. - 2.
 In the second example we are looking for different spelling variants for the standard spelling was.
 We can find these forms as a relative pronoun by using the normalized layers and the PoS annotation.
 In the normalized layer, we are looking for the spelling form was regardless of the original respresentation.
 In the PoS annotation we look for a relative pronoun.
-This results in the query: tok="was" & pos="PRELS" & #1 = #2.
-We can translate that as: the token has to be was and the PoS-Annotation has to be PRELS and the two annotations have to be found on the same token #1 = #2.
+This results in the query: tok="was" & pos="PRELS" & #1 \=\ #2.
+We can translate that as: the token has to be was and the PoS-Annotation has to be PRELS and the two annotations have to be found on the same token #1 \=\ #2.
 Please keep in mind that this is the syntax for subcorpora tagged with TreeTagger.
 The RFTagger uses a more precise annotation for relative pronouns, e.g. PRO.Rel.Subst.Nom.Sg.Neut.
-The query would thus look like: tok="was" & pos=/PRO.Rel./ & #1 = #2. - 3.
+The query would thus look like: tok="was" & pos=/PRO.Rel.\/ & #1 = #2. - 3.
 In the third example we look for two tokens, one directly following the other.
-Here, we could use one of the normalisations, too, i.e. gloss or we could use the token.
+Here, we could use one of the normalisations, too, i.e. mftb\lem (the tagger used for French) or we could use the token.
 This choice depends on what we want to find.
-If we want to after the spelling est-ce que used by the informant, we query for tok=/.../.
-If, on the other hand, we want to include unconventional spellings like sno, we have to use gloss=/.../.
-Let us use the first option, which gives us the following query: pos="PR0:pers" & tok="sono" & #1 . #2, which we can read as: a first token has to be a personal pronound and a second one has to be sono.
+If we are after the spelling est-ce que used by the informant, we query for tok=/.../.
+If, on the other hand, we want to include unconventional spellings like sq, we have to use mftb\lem=/.../.
+Let us use the first option, which gives us the following query: tok="est-ce" & tok="que" & #1 . #2, which we can read as: a first token est-ce and a second token que.
 The expression #1 . #2 means the first token has to directly precede the second one.